anucssa/vote3/README.md

  * Bridged mode
  * Deploy on the magic internets.

+If you deploy on the magic internets, and you use a reverse proxy like nginx (which you probably should!) you'll need to change the `@ratelimit` line in `frontend/vote3fe_project/vote3fe/views.py` to ratelimit against something more appropriate.

 # How does it work? #
 Vote3 is divided up into two parts, a front end and a back end.
 Both are pluggable/replaceable/interchangeable.